-Contact Person: Anthony Olivo
+Contact Person: Daniel Vuoso

-Usage: ESE 123, ESE 211, ESE 314, and ESE 324
+Location: Room 283, Light Engineering Usage: ESE 123, ESE 272, and ESE 324

-This lab serves the ESE 123, ESE 211, ESE 314, and ESE 324 engineering courses.
-It contains eighteen workstations equipped for testing simple to complex analog circuits, from DC to 20 MHz Each workstation consists of the following test equipment:
+This lab serves the ESE 123, ESE 272, and ESE 324 engineering courses.
+It contains eighteen workstations equipped for testing simple to complex analog circuits, from DC to 20 MHz.
+Each workstation consists of the following test equipment:

-- Dell Optiplex 990 Personal Computer with ATE connectivity. - Keysight Model DSO3012A 100 MHz Two Channel Digital Storage Oscilloscope. - Agilent Model E3631A Triple Output Power Supply with a variable +6 VDC and +/- 25 VDC outputs. - Agilent Model 34450A 51⁄2 Digit Precision Digital Multimeter. - Agilent Model 34401A 61⁄2 Digit Precision Digital Multimeter. - Agilent Model 33120A Arbitrary Waveform Generator that produces various signals from 0.1 Hz to 15 MHz - Agilent Model 33220A Arbitrary Waveform Generator that produces various signals from 0.1 Hz to 20 MHz - Three section Solderless Breadboard for the construction and testing of circuits designed in the laboratory. - A Philips Model 6303A Automatic RLC meter is available for general use. - The workstations are networked through a HP Procurve 1800 24 port Gigabit switch to a HP P3015 LaserJet Network Printer.
+- Dell Optiplex 7080 Personal Computer with ATE connectivity, - Keysight Model DSO-X3012A 100 MHz Two Channel Digital Storage Oscilloscope, - Agilent Model E36312A Triple Output Power Supply with a variable +6 VDC and +/- 25 VDC outputs, - Agilent Model 34450A 51⁄2 Digit Precision Digital Multimeter, - Agilent Model 34461A 61⁄2 Digit Precision Digital Multimeter, - Keysight Model 33210A Arbitrary Waveform Generator that produces various signals from 0.1 Hz to 10 MHz, - Agilent Model 33220A Arbitrary Waveform Generator that produces various signals from 0.1 Hz to 20 MHz, - Three section Solderless Breadboard for the construction and testing of circuits designed in the laboratory, and - A GW Instek LCR-8505 Automatic RLC meter is available for general use.

-This laboratory includes 8 Soldering Stations for the assembly of printed circuit boards.

-The CAD laboratory is used in conjunction with this laboratory for the design, modeling, and simulation of all Analog and Digital circuits built and tested for laboratory experiments.
+This laboratory includes 8 soldering stations for the assembly of printed circuit boards.
+The CAD laboratory is used in conjunction with this laboratory for the design, modeling, and simulation of all analog and digital circuits built and tested for laboratory experiments.
 This laboratory is in use every weekday and most nights during each semester.
 In addition to normal lab hours, students use this lab on an irregular basis to do additional work beyond the limit of the formal lab sessions.